wix/Detox/docs/Troubleshooting.Synchronization.md

 When this works it's like magic.
 You simply execute actions one after the other without worrying about timing, and Detox waits for the app to stabilize before moving to the next test line.
 If there's an in-flight request to a server, for example, the test will not move forward until the request completes.

+### What operations do we try to synchronize with automatically

+* **Network requests** - Detox monitors in-flight requests over the network.

+* **Main thread (native)** - Detox monitors pending native operations on the main thread (main dispatch queue and main NSOperationQueue).

+* **Layout of UI** - Detox monitors UI layout operations.
+There's also special support for React Native layout which includes the Shadow Queue where [yoga](https://github.com/facebook/yoga) runs.

+* **Timers** - Detox monitors timers (explicit asynchronous delays).
+There's special support for JavaScript timers like setTimeout and setInterval.

+* **Animations** - Detox monitors active animations and transitions.
+There's special support for React Native animations with the Animated library.

+* **React Native JavaScript thread** - Detox monitors pending operations on the JavaScript thread in RN apps.

+* **React Native bridge** - Detox monitors the React Native bridge and asynchronous messages sent on it.

 ### Automatic synchronization works most of the time

 It's difficult for an automatic mechanism to be correct in 100% of the cases.
 There are always exceptions.
 We are optimizing for the common case so most of your scenarios will not have to deal with synchronization issues.